 “And because your mother isn’t here?”
 Dimitri argued.

 “A little bit of both,” Tyler admitted.
 “Anyway, Dialla, relax.
-It’s just a tiny, harmless spell.
-I only did it since you talk too much.”
+It’s just a tiny, harmless spell.”

 Tyler grabbed my hand and pressed it against the design.
 I flinched at the sudden tingle, but the warmth spread through me so rapidly I couldn’t move away.
 The sensation spread all the way down to my toes and made it difficult to think clearly.
 I also felt...calm.
 Calm and happy.
 My heart swelled at the pressure.
 A goofy grin spread across my sealed lips.

-“Do you want to see his mark?”
+“You want to see his mark?”
 Tyler asked.
 When I nodded, he turned to his friend.
-“Is that okay, man?”
+“What do you think, man?”

 “Anything to help.”
-Dimitri lifted his sleeve to fully reveal the tattoo—the mark—that had been peeking out.
+Dimitri lifted his sleeve to fully reveal what I’d thought was a tattoo—the mark—that had been peeking out.

 Unlike mine and Tyler’s, his was a large green flame that covered his entire bicep.
 Hesitantly, I reached out and traced the design.
-When I was met with that same glorious feeling again, my brain was reluctantly deducing that this couldn’t have been a coincidence.
+I was met with that same glorious feeling.
+This wasn’t a coincidence.
 I removed my hand, and Dimitri readjusted his shirt sleeve.
 Closing my eyes, the feeling still lingered within me.
 It took me a moment to realize that it wasn’t just that, it was originating inside me.
 I certainly hadn’t felt like this yesterday.
 This...this was magic?

 “Now then.”
 Tyler cleared his throat.
-“If you promise to behave, I will undo the trick I did, okay, Dialla?”
+“If you promise to behave, I will undo the trick I did.”

 I nodded.
 Tyler repeated the gesture in the opposite direction.
 The invisible zipper tugged on my lips until they were free, and I could speak.
-Unfortunately, the euphoric feelings were soon replaced by animosity when I soon realized something.
-Something that seemed different about another family member of mine.
+Unfortunately, the euphoric feelings were soon replaced by animosity.

 “Is Mom one too?”
 I asked, my voice low.